-Insurance adjusters have one goal: To pay out as little money as possible whether the money is to you or someone else.
-And then they want to inflate your premiums to try to recoup some of the money they paid out.
+Insurance claims adjusters have one goal: To pay out as little money as possible whether the money is to you or someone else.
+And insurance companies want to inflate your premiums to try to recoup some of the money they paid out.
 In short, they are not your friends.

 - I’m not injured.